PatrikHlobil/Blog/content/blogs/async_python.md

         Finished program after 0:00:18.303518
     ```

-As can be seen, we first get all Pokemon URLs and after that we start our asynchronous HTTP Calls to get the Pokemon Details.
+As can be seen in the *output* , we first get all Pokemon URLs and after that we start our asynchronous HTTP Calls to get the Pokemon Details.
+This is **not** what we want.
 However, there is a way to already start the downloads of the details when we get our first URLs by using a Queue Mechanism:

 === "Code"